-If you’ve got no idea what czarna żubrówka is, then you probably don’t know too much about Poland – or Polish vodka.
+If you’ve got no idea what czarna żubrówka is, then you probably don’t know too much about Poland’s national drink.

-The border between Germany and Poland is a line that defines 2 very different cultures.
+The border between Germany and Poland is a line that defines two very different cultures.
 But it’s also seen as the end of the ‘Vodka belt’.

 Everyone knows that the Germans love their beer.
 It is an incredibly important part of not just Bavarian culture, but German culture, too.

 Cross the border into Poland, and you’ll quickly discover that Vodka is to Poles what Beer is to Germans.

 Not to say Poles aren’t beer fans – I’d actually say that the only thing Poles love more than beer, is their vodka.

 But Poles certainly love their vodka.
 The upper echelons of the Vodka community consider vodka from Poland to be some of the best in the world.

 Want to buy some Polish Vodka?
 Check out the massive range of common and boutique Vodkas that you can buy online!

 Vodka from the Polish region is consistently ranking high in many independent vodka ratings.